johnnoone/json-spec/docs/index.rst

 :jsonspec.validators:

-    Implements `JSON Schema`_ draft04, adds the power of document validation.
+    Implements `JSON Schema`_, it adds the power of document validation.

 Of course, it works for Python 2.7, Python 3.3 and Python 3.4.